Talesofwing/Practices/10.Programming/002.DesignPatterns/README.md

 	Always represents messages or requests.

 For the distinction between events and messages/requests, refer to [Event Queue](docs/EventQueue.md).

+#### The difference between [Abstract Factory Pattern](docs/AbstractFactory.md) and [Factory Method Pattern](docs/FactoryMethod.md)

+The `Abstract Factory Pattern` is a class that contains multiple `factory methods` and ensures that the created objects are compatible within the same product family.

+#### The difference between [Abstract Factory Pattern](docs/AbstractFactory.md) and [Builder Pattern](docs/Builder.md)

+Both are used for object creation, but there are fundamental differences:

+- Abstract Factory Pattern

+	- Creates a family of related objects

+	- Ensures consistency among the created objects

+- Builder Pattern

+	- Creates a single complex object

+	- Avoids having too many parameters in constructors

+In simple terms: the `Abstract Factory Pattern` is used to create a group of related objects, while the `Builder Pattern` is used to create one complex object.

 ### References
 - [REFACTORING GURU](https://refactoring.guru/)